Fill in your details

 What Counts as Equity When Buying a Home?

-To the bank, equity is any asset that reduces their lending risk and increases your overall affordability.
-Typically, you need to use that capital, but there are also ways to keep your investments while having it count for the bank.
+To a bank, equity is any asset that reduces their risk of lending.
 The following are the most common forms of equity used to secure a mortgage:

 Cash and Liquid Savings